 Step 1.
-Plan for Microsoft 365 Defender operations readiness
+Plan for Microsoft Defender XDR operations readiness

 Whatever the current maturity of your security operations, it's important for you to align with your Security Operations Center (SOC).
 While there's no single model that fits every organization, there are certain aspects that are more common than others.